michael1308/inventree-adv-sheet-labels/README.md

 !["Sheet layout" dropdown in open state, with various layout options shown](https://raw.githubusercontent.com/melektron/inventree-adv-sheet-label/main/images/sheet_layout_select.png)

-These layouts are identified by a four digit number written on the paper packaging, which (as far as I can tell) is unique to the layout independent of the manufacturer (at least where I live).
+These layouts are identified by a several digit number written on the paper packaging, which (as far as I can tell) is unique to the layout independent of the manufacturer (at least where I live).
 The identifier is however just a string, so any other scheme can also be used in the future.

 The dropdown list also shows some additional information about the layout for orientation: